okv/mini-monorepo-node-ts-aws-starter/README.md

 ## Runtime and dependencies

 - [Node.js v22](https://nodejs.org/docs/latest-v22.x/api/index.html) - this repo aims to always support the latest supported [LTS Node.js version](https://nodejs.org/en/about/previous-releases) that is officially supported by the [AWS lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).
+- [ECMAScript modules](https://nodejs.org/docs/latest-v22.x/api/esm.html#introduction) are the official standard format to package JavaScript code for reuse.
+This repository uses this format for all the modules.
 - [pnpm](https://github.com/pnpm/pnpm)(Performant Node Package Manager) - pnpm is used to manage dependencies off all the repository projects using [its workspaces feature](https://pnpm.io/workspaces).